atzkenneth/minisci/README.md

 ```

 ## 5. License
-The software was developed at ETH Zurich and is licensed by the MIT license, i.e. discribed in `LICENSE`.
+The software was developed at ETH Zurich and is licensed by the AGPL-3.0 license, i.e. discribed in `LICENSE`.

 ## 6. Citation
 ```